-Members of the Anthrozoology Research Group are regularly at work on different projects exploring the interactions between humans and other animals.
+Members of the Anthrozoology Research Group are regularly at work on different projects exploring the interactions between humans and other animals, with some of our projects featured below.
 If you are seeking specific information about our research, please contact us directly.
 We will get back to you as soon as we can with more information.